 Big Picture Thinking

 Humans face a multidisciplinary global systemic challenge.
-The climate emergency runs in parallel with, and is inescapably linked to crises in biodiversity, pollution, disease threats.
-These need addressing together, while allowing at the same time the people of the world access to food, energy and transport.
-Looking carefully into these physical challenges takes us, equally inescapably into questions of economics, technology, business, investment, society, politics, values and even new ways that humans need to learn how to think.
-All of this is explored in There IS No Planet B and Mike and others from Small World give talks on these continually evolving ideas.
+The climate emergency runs in parallel with, and is inescapably linked to crises in biodiversity, pollution and disease threats.
+These crises need addressing together, while simultaneously addressing the just transition to food security, renewable energies and transport.
+Looking carefully into these physical challenges drives further questioning of economics, technology, business, investment, society, politics, values and even new ways that humans need to learn how to think.
+All of this is explored in There Is No Planet B and Mike and others from Small World give talks on these continually evolving ideas.

 What does 'Big Picture' mean?